ros2/design/articles/node_lifecycle.md

 ## Background

-A managed life cycle for nodes allows greater precision over the state of ROS system.
-It will allow roslaunch to have greater control over launching a ROS system, and in particular will allow roslaunch to ensure that all components have been instantiated correctly before it allows any component to begin executing its behaviour.
+A managed life cycle for nodes allows greater control over the state of ROS system.
+It will allow roslaunch to ensure that all components have been instantiated correctly before it allows any component to begin executing its behaviour.
 It will also allow nodes to be restarted or replaced on-line.

 The most important concept of this document is that a managed node presents a known interface, executes according to a known life cycle state machine, and otherwise can be considered a black box.
 This allows freedom to the node developer on how they provide the managed life cycle functionality, while also ensuring that any tools created for managing nodes can work with any compliant node.